Potsticker soup is packed with onions, garlic, kale, and carrots. It’s a satisfying and warming soup for chilly days.

-This soup uses frozen potstickers.
-That means lunch is ready in no time.
+This vegan soup uses frozen potstickers.
+That means lunch or dinner is ready in no time.

 Prefer something on the spicy side?
 Add a spoonful of gochujang or squeeze of sriracha for extra heat.